 I'm accustomed to soil that falls in the center of the chart in the loam section.
 For nearly 20 years I was blessed with rich, dark soil that I had built up with organic matter.
 Then I moved.
 The new soil presented a challenge and I built raised beds.
 Don't get me wrong.
 I love raised beds, but it's not the same as growing veggies in the ground.

 I'm happy to to say that I now have a load of loam.
 It was a Mother's Day present that will bring me years of pleasure.
 I don't know the exact composition, yet.
-I'm doing the jar test while writing this post.
+I'm doing the jar test for Testing Garden Soil while writing this post.
 This simple test will tell me how much sand, silt and clay the soil contains.

 I intend to mix some of it into my raised beds - they already contain peat moss and rotted manure - and use the rest to build up my garden soil and fill in some areas that need extra soil.
 My family thinks it way more soil than I will ever use - but that's just because they don't understand this gardener's obsession with soil.